funnel-io/funnel-rules-engine/README.md

 ### `Rule`

 A combination of a condition and an action, both of which are callables such as functions or lambdas.
+The callables must have an arity of one.
+If the conditional returns true given a single object, the action will be called with the same object as its argument.

 #### `Otherwise`